Skip Ribbon Commands

 Studies have been designed so teachers can develop courses appropriate to the needs of their students.
 The flexibility in the study design should be applied when considering a student’s comparative unfamiliarity with the English language.

-The VCAA must approve all enrolments in Units 3 and 4 of a VCE Second Language study.
-The VCAA does not need to approve enrolment in VCE Second Language Units 1 and 2 studies.
+The VCAA must approve all enrolments in Units 3 and 4 of a Second Language study.
+The VCAA does not need to approve enrolment in Second Language Units 1 and 2 studies.

-The home school is responsible for submitting the relevant VCE Second Language studies Units 3 and 4 application form, which should be submitted with the relevant supporting documentation in the academic year before enrolment.
-Schools should meet this deadline so students are aware of their Second Language status at the beginning of the academic year in which they are enrolled.
-If this is not possible, schools should enrol students who may have difficulty meeting the required Second Language criteria into a First Language class until approval is granted.
-If the school does not offer the relevant First Language, the student should be enrolled in Distance Education at the Victorian School of Languages (VSL).
+The home school is responsible for submitting the VCE Second Language studies Units 3 and 4 application form, which should be submitted with the relevant supporting documentation in the academic year prior to the year of enrolment.
+It is important that schools meet the VCAA deadline, so students are aware of their Second Language status at the beginning of the academic year in which they are enrolled and can be enrolled in the correct study.
+If this is not possible, schools must enrol students into a First Language class until approval is granted.
+If the school does not offer the relevant First Language study, the student should be enrolled in a First Language study offered by an accredited provider of VCE First Languages.

 The student must provide sufficient evidence to support their application.
 The home school principal or their delegate must then make an initial assessment using criteria and advice provided by the VCAA and complete the principal’s declaration section of the relevant VASS forms.
 All accompanying documentation must be in English or have been translated into English by a recognised translation authority.